 - A letter from the Dean of the college of pharmacy in which the student is enrolled that describes their current academic status and terms of withdrawal or dismissal.

 - One letter of recommendation from a faculty member at the current college of pharmacy.

 - Additional documents or letters of recommendation as determined by the Director of Admissions or Dean.

-The Office of Admissions will collect and forward student portfolios to the CCP Dean's Office for review.
-When reviews are positive, candidates will be invited for an interview.
-As part of their visit, candidates will be required to participate in an interview to evaluate verbal communication skills, understanding of the pharmacy profession, commitment to patient care, and other elements as determined by faculty.
-Applicants will be required to participate in writing sample exercises during the visit.
-Visits will also provide candidates with opportunities to learn more about the pharmacy program, financial aid, and student services, and to tour the Midwestern University campus.
+The Office of Admissions will collect and forward student portfolios to the CPDG Dean's Office for review.
+When reviews are positive, candidates will be invited for an interview, which may be virtual or in-person.
+As part of their Interview Day, candidates will be required to participate in an interview that evaluates verbal communication skills, understanding of the pharmacy profession, commitment to patient care, and other elements as determined by faculty.
+Applicants will also be required to participate in writing sample exercises during the Interview Day.
+Additionally the Interview Day provides candidates with opportunities to learn more about the pharmacy program, financial aid, and student services, and to tour (or virtually tour) the Midwestern University campus.

-Following applicant visits, files are forwarded to the Admissions Committee for review.
+Following the interview, files are forwarded to the Admissions Committee for review.
 The Committee may recommend to accept, deny, or place the student on the alternate list.
 Recommendations are then forwarded to the Dean for final approval.
-The Dean, via the Office of Admissions, notifies applicants of their status within two to four weeks of the visit.
-When transferring students are admitted and request advanced standing, the CCP Dean's Office will forward students' requests to the Student Promotion and Graduation Committee (see relevant section below).
+The Dean, via the Office of Admissions, notifies applicants of their status within one to two weeks of the interview.
+When transferring students are admitted and request advanced standing, the CPDG Dean's Office will forward students' requests to the Student Promotion and Graduation Committee (see relevant section below).
 No advanced standing credit will be awarded for professional pharmacy coursework completed at foreign colleges of pharmacy.

 PCAT scores are optional and may be provided by transfer student applicants.